Escaping the Debt Spiral - How to Build a Repayment Plan and Where to Get Help

 Free Consultation Services

-The Japan Legal Support Center (Houterasu), local bar associations, judicial scrivener associations, and consumer affairs centers all accept free consultations on debt problems.
+The Japan Legal Support Center (Houterasu: 0570-078374), local bar associations, judicial scrivener associations, and consumer affairs centers all accept free consultations on debt problems.
 "Consulting a lawyer" does not equal "bankruptcy."
 There are many options besides bankruptcy, including voluntary debt restructuring, personal rehabilitation, and specific mediation.

 Debt Resolution Options

-Voluntary restructuring (a lawyer negotiates with creditors to reduce interest), personal rehabilitation (significantly reducing debt and repaying over 3-5 years), bankruptcy (discharging debt).
-Each has its own advantages and disadvantages, and the optimal choice for your situation should be explored together with a professional.
-(Books on debt problems are also a useful reference)
+Rather than voluntary restructuring (a lawyer negotiates with creditors to reduce interest), rather than personal rehabilitation (significantly reducing debt and repaying over 3-5 years), the key is choosing the best approach for your situation.
+Including bankruptcy (discharging debt), each has its own advantages and disadvantages, and the optimal choice should be explored together with a professional.
+Books on debt problems are also a useful reference.

 Summary